-See Note 2, Summary of Significant Accounting Policies in the Q1 2022 Financial Statements for the Company's disclosures on the significant accounting policies.
-The significant accounting policies applied in the preparation of the Q1 2022 Financial Statements have been applied consistently to all periods presented in the Company's Q1 2022 Financial Statements.
+See Note 2, Summary of Significant Accounting Policies in the Q2 2022 Financial Statements for the Company's disclosures on the significant accounting policies.
+The significant accounting policies applied in the preparation of the Q2 2022 Financial Statements have been applied consistently to all periods presented in the Company's Q2 2022 Financial Statements.

-The Company implemented new accounting policies related to balances due from other entities and revenue recognition for loyalty rewards programs for the acquired operations as described in Note 2 to the Q1 2022 Financial Statements.
+The Company implemented new accounting policies related to balances due from other entities and revenue recognition for loyalty rewards programs for the acquired operations as described in Note 2 to the Q2 2022 Financial Statements.
+The Company also reclassified its excise and cultivation tax liability from accounts payable and accrued liabilities and reclassified its prepaid expenses and other current assets together.